thestennettreport/TheStennettReport.github.io/project_2025/mandate_for_leadership/chapter_17.md

 ### 9. KEY QUOTES

-* **"The department’s 'unprecedented politicization and weaponization' under Biden and Attorney General Merrick Garland, resulting in 'politically motivated and viewpoint-based prosecutions' of political enemies and indifference to the crimes of political allies, has made the department 'a threat to the Republic.'" (p.
-578)**  This quote reflects Hamilton's view of the DOJ under the Biden Administration as a partisan tool used to target conservatives.
+* **"The department’s 'unprecedented politicization and weaponization' under Biden and Attorney General Merrick Garland, resulting in 'politically motivated and viewpoint-based prosecutions' of political enemies and indifference to the crimes of political allies, has made the department 'a threat to the Republic.'" <sup>(578)</sup>**  This quote reflects Hamilton's view of the DOJ under the Biden Administration as a partisan tool used to target conservatives.
 * **"The FBI has become a rogue agency that is operating with impunity.
-It must be brought back under control and made accountable to the American people." (p.
-582)**  This quote highlights Hamilton's distrust of the FBI and his desire to increase political control over the agency.
+It must be brought back under control and made accountable to the American people." <sup>(582)</sup>**  This quote highlights Hamilton's distrust of the FBI and his desire to increase political control over the agency.
 * **"We must get tough on crime and put criminals behind bars where they belong.
-The American people deserve to feel safe in their communities." (p.
-585)**  This quote encapsulates the chapter's tough-on-crime approach.
+The American people deserve to feel safe in their communities." <sup>(585)</sup>**  This quote encapsulates the chapter's tough-on-crime approach.
 * **"We must secure the border and enforce our immigration laws.
-Illegal immigration is a threat to our national security and our economy." (p.
-588)**  This quote reflects the chapter's focus on immigration enforcement.
+Illegal immigration is a threat to our national security and our economy." <sup>(588)</sup>**  This quote reflects the chapter's focus on immigration enforcement.
 * **"The Biden Administration's decision to end the 'China Initiative' was a grave mistake.
-We must restart this initiative to counter Chinese espionage and intellectual property theft." (p.
-589)**  This quote highlights the chapter's concern about China and its desire to use the DOJ to counter Chinese influence.
+We must restart this initiative to counter Chinese espionage and intellectual property theft." <sup>(589)</sup>**  This quote highlights the chapter's concern about China and its desire to use the DOJ to counter Chinese influence.

 ### 10. SUMMARY & SIGNIFICANCE